 In the midst of Argentina's 2001 economic crisis, local assemblies sprouted throughout Buenos Aires.
 One assembly in particular dedicated its efforts to fighting slave-like conditions for undocumented immigrants.
 In the working class neighborhood of Parque Avelleneda, Bolivian workers began to meet on Sunday's at The Alameda Assembly.

-The Alameda Assembly is a busy place.
+Co-op and the road ahead The Alameda Assembly is a busy place.
 Aside from the soup kitchen which provides a nutritional meal for dozens of men, women and children, it also houses the Alameda Workers Cooperative.
 Workers who escaped sweat-shops formed the in 2006.

+The men and women who work at this coop have equal wages and work a maximum of 8 hours a day.
+They make decisions in a collective assembly.
+For Olga Cruz, working in a cooperative means that there's not a foreman or boss who takes away the profits and pays workers pennies.
 "The worker is the one who has the most work and knowledge.
 They have to sew and give the garment its shape.
 The manufacturers and foremen of the big brands only know how to design, they don't know how to sew, which is the hard part."
 Now the cooperative is creating its own designs.
 T-shirts and sweat shirts display graphics with lettering, "a world without slaves - eight-hours period."
 With the help of a local fashion designer the co-op is set to launch its very own brand: Mundo Alameda.
 The UTC has also proposed that clandestine textile shops be shut down and handed over to the workers to manage them as co-ops and, ultimately, build a cooperative network that can bypass the middlemen and the entire piece-work system.